juanitogan/flame/README.md

 ### Background

 Pogo was forked from [Flame 0.18.1](https://github.com/flame-engine/flame/tree/0.18.1) and redesigned with the goal of making it twice as easy to understand and use.
 And...
-I think I nailed it.
-Further use of Flame would be more pain than needed.
+I believe I succeeded, with features like: game entities, better component design, intrinsic entity parenting, dynamic Z ordering, and sensible sprite and animation components.

-All due credit to inu-no-policemen on Reddit and Luan Nico of Flame for setting up the core, which remains largely unchanged.
-The rest of Flame, however, was showing growing pains, and a reluctance to large changes in design, so I launched a new project which will, hopefully, be agile to needed change before version 1.0.
-Even at Pogo 0.0.1 just about everything above Flame's core was changed, along with many new features critical to how I build games (see the [first CHANGELOG entry](CHANGELOG.md#001---2020-04-13) for an overview of just how different Pogo is from Flame).
-Therefore, if you find a pre-release version of Pogo you like, lock it in, or suffer the possible breaking changes.
-(Although, if I did a decent job with round 1 here, there shouldn't be any more major shifts in design coming.
-Just shifts isolated to parts still in need of refactoring.
+All due credit to inu-no-policemen on Reddit and Luan Nico of Flame for setting up the core, which remains somewhat unchanged.
+The rest of Flame, however, was showing growing pains, plus a reluctance to large changes in design.
+Thus, I launched a new project which will, hopefully, be more agile to needed change before version 1.0.
+Even at Pogo 0.0.1, just about everything above Flame's core was changed.
+I also added many new features critical to how I build games.
+See the [first CHANGELOG entry](CHANGELOG.md#001---2020-04-13) for an overview of just how enourmously different Pogo is from Flame.

+Therefore, if you find a pre-release version of Pogo you like, lock it in, or be prepared for possible breaking changes.
+(Although, if I did a decent job with round one here, there shouldn't be any more major shifts in design coming -- just shifts isolated to parts still in need of refactoring.
 We'll see.)

-The name, Pogo, comes from [_Pogo Bug_](https://play.google.com/store/apps/details?id=com.littlebigspeed.pogobug) -- the game I built this engine for.  (_Pogo Bug_ was originally written in QtQuick/QML but not released from that codebase due to their difficult licensing issues.)
+The name, Pogo, comes from [_Pogo Bug_](https://play.google.com/store/apps/details?id=com.littlebigspeed.pogobug) -- the game I built this engine for.  (_Pogo Bug_ was originally written in QtQuick/QML but not released from that codebase due to Qt's difficult licensing issues.)
 Thus, this engine is tried and tested on my own small-but-complete game from day one.
 It took maybe 10x longer to work up this Flutter/Dart-based engine than to write the original Qt game.
-Judging by how quickly I ported _Pogo Bug_ to Pogo versus how much trouble Flame was giving me, it seems Pogo was worth the effort.
-Pogo feels nearly as quick to build a game in as QtQuick was... but with better performance.
+Judging by how quickly I then ported _Pogo Bug_ to Pogo, versus how much trouble Flame was giving me, it seems Pogo was worth the effort.
+Pogo feels nearly as quick to build a game in as QtQuick was... and with better performance.

 ### Contributing

 Hit me with a PR and I'll try to find time to engage it.
 No promises, but I'll try.
 Hopefully others will jump in and help.
 I pay close attention to naming and API consistency more so than code style -- code can be refactored without breaking things, naming and structure cannot.

 There is still much to be done.
-I quickly hacked through many components from the previous engine, that I didn't need at the moment, just to get them working.
-Thus, many of the components here still need to be refactored to be more like the rest.
+I quickly hacked through many components from the previous engine that I didn't need at the moment, just to get them working.
+Thus, some components still need to be refactored to be more like the rest.

-[NinePatchComponent](doc/components/nine_patch.md), [ParallaxComponent](doc/components/parallax.md), and [ParticleComponent](doc/components/particle.md) are some examples as things I just quick-hacked and saved for later.
+[NinePatchComponent](doc/components/nine_patch.md), [ParallaxComponent](doc/components/parallax.md), and [ParticleComponent](doc/components/particle.md) are some examples of things I just quick-hacked and saved for later.
 (See the [Unreleased section in the changelog](CHANGELOG.md#unreleased) for a better TODO list.)
 Most things still work as Flame had them working, but they may not be fully "Pogo-ized" yet.
 I also haven't touched Box2D yet because _Pogo Bug_ doesn't need it.
-(Another game of mine, _GRITS Racing_, uses it super heavily, so I should have the skills to work it in well when I get to it).
+(Another game of mine, _GRITS Racing_, uses Box2D heavily, so I should have the skills to work it in well when I get to it).

 The core components I focused on the most are: [SpriteComponent](doc/components/sprite.md), [AnimationComponent](doc/components/animation.md), and the [gesture mixins](doc/input.md).
 [TextComponent](doc/components/text.md) got a pretty solid work over as well.
 These should be used as examples for how to refactor the rest.

+:information_source: Note the changes coming with [Pogo 0.2.0](CHANGELOG.md#unreleased).

 ----